NetherlandsDonut/MaladathChronicles/README.md

  04.04.25 Rank variables available for conditions
           Specific messages for specifically failed conditions
-          Trying to cast an ability and failing to because of conditions now doesn't cost resources and doesn't refresh cooldown
+          Trying to cast an ability and failing to because of conditions now doesn't cost resources and doesn't refresh cooldown v0.7.8
+ 05.04.25 Added 8 new sites to Eastern Kingdoms
+          Added missing elites related to the big game hunt v0.7.9
+ 07.04.25 Added an option for a quest not to eat the items needed
+          Changed capital cities from just towns into towns with districts Fixed lacking ability for Scroll of Intellect I and fixed world buffs not replacing each other Added informative description to scrolls that they count as separate scrolls Added missing Horde flight master to Gadgetzan and Grom'gol, and few npc's to Undercity and Thunder Bluff v0.7.10
+ 11.04.25 Added different cursor colors for friendly combatants and enemies
+          Added an indicator who's turn it is now in combat v0.7.11
+ 12.04.25 Made transports a separate system independent of flight paths and land paths
+          Transport routes now cost in-game time
+          Added prices to flight paths
+          Fixed player being able to teleport to any site that isn't reachable by land movement Fixed death map and how the sites appear on it v0.7.12
+ 14.04.25 Removed instances and complexes having quests available at entrance, made it so quests can be only inside areas or towns
+          All site types now show if quests can be aquired, handed in or can be progressed in there Improved description system by being able to fit more than just a function in a single text v0.7.13
+ 15.04.25 Teleporing/hearthing to a site that is inside a capital, a complex or an instance now doesn't clip player out of bounds
+          Added physical and magic resistance
+          Clicking on portraits in combat now also switches focus together with health bars and name bars v0.7.14
+ 18.04.25 Made available elite align itself with the progress bar
+          Fixed locations not unlocking in instances when defeating the elite
 ```
 </details>